NASCAR star Dale Earnhardt Jr. to retire at end of season - News 12 Now

 CHARLOTTE, N.C.
 (AP) — Dale Earnhardt Jr. abruptly announced his retirement at the end of the season Tuesday, a decision that will cost NASCAR its most popular driver as the series scrambles to rebuild its fan base.

-Hendrick Motorsports said Earnhardt informed his team of his decision early Tuesday, though he first discussed retirement with his boss on March 29.
-Earnhardt and team owner Rick Hendrick scheduled an afternoon news conference to discuss his decision.

-“Dale Jr. has had a huge impact on our sport – and you can see that every week with his legion of fans and Junior Nation,” Jeff Gordon said in a statement released by Fox Sports, where he now works as an analyst after spending much of last season filling in for the injured Earnhardt.
-“He has a tremendous sense of the history of NASCAR and, while he shares his father’s name, Dale has made a name for himself with his accomplishments in racing.
-While we will miss Dale on the track next year, he loves this sport, those working in the industry and the fans too much to ever be too far away.”
+“Dale Jr. has had a huge impact on our sport — and you can see that every week with his legion of fans and Junior Nation,” Jeff Gordon said in a statement released by Fox Sports, where he now works as an analyst after spending much of last season filling in for the injured Earnhardt.
+“He has a tremendous sense of the history of NASCAR and, while he shares his father’s name, Dale has made a name for himself with his accomplishments in racing.”

 His wife, Amy, posted on Twitter shortly after the announcement: “I’m so proud of Dale for working so hard to get back and even prouder for his courage & self awareness to make the decision to retire.
 I’m sure God has many other great plans for him and us!”

-The news was the latest blow to the stock car series, which had lost Jeff Gordon and Tony Stewart to retirement the past two years.
-Now Earnhardt, the last of the true country boys, is following their exit.
+The news was the latest blow to the stock car series, which lost two other popular drivers in Gordon and Tony Stewart to retirement the past two years.
+Now Earnhardt, the last of the true country boys, is following them out the door.
 Born and raised in North Carolina, Earnhardt has deep roots in NASCAR.
 His late Hall of Fame father, Dale, won seven titles and, known as “The Intimidator,” was one of the greatest drivers in NASCAR history.
 Earnhardt’s grandfather, Ralph, ran 51 races at NASCAR’s highest level.

 Earnhardt has won NASCAR’s most popular driver award a record 14 times.
-He has 26 career Cup victories and is a two-time champion of NASCAR’s second-tier series.
+He has 26 career Cup victories and is a two-time champion of NASCAR’s second-tier Xfinity series, where he plans to race twice next year.
 But the son of the late champion has never won a Cup title.
-The Kannapolis, North Carolina, native in his 18th full-time season at the Cup level and he made his 600th career series start earlier this year.
+Now in his 18th full-time season at the Cup level, he made his 600th career series start earlier this year.

 Earnhardt has driven for Hendrick since 2008 after a nasty split with Dale Earnhardt Inc., the team founded by his father but run by his stepmother.
 He was unhappy with the direction of DEI since his father’s 2001 death in a last-lap accident at the Daytona 500, and a frosty relationship with his stepmother led him to bolt to NASCAR’s most powerful team.